-In rare cases, patients on inhaled corticosteroids may present with systemic eosinophilic conditions, with some patients presenting with clinical features of vasculitis consistent with Churg-Strauss syndrome, a condition that is often treated with systemic corticosteroid therapy.
+In rare cases, patients on inhaled corticosteroids may present with systemic eosinophilic conditions, with some patients presenting with clinical features of vasculitis consistent with eosinophilic granulomatosis with polyangiitis (EGPA) (formerly Churg-Strauss syndrome), a condition that is often treated with systemic corticosteroid therapy.
 These events usually, but not always, have been associated with the reduction and/or withdrawal of oral corticosteroid therapy following the introduction of inhaled corticosteroids.
 Physicians should be alerted to eosinophilia, vasculitic rash, worsening pulmonary symptoms, cardiac complications, and/or neuropathy presenting in their patients.
 A causal relationship between inhaled corticosteroids and these underlying conditions has not been established.